15 Gift Ideas for a Loved One at a Senior Living Community

 - Word games – A tabletop game that’s portable and small can be a great little gift.
 Something like Bananagrams can be played with a friend for some social time or solo, and keeps the brain sharp to boot!

-- Front loading frame – These are perfect for effortlessly displaying a child’s masterpiece or easily switching out family photos.
+- Front loading frame – These are perfect for effortlessly displaying a child or grandchild’s masterpiece or easily switching out family photos.
 For someone who’s low on wall space, it’s a great way to keep a variety of beauties on display to admire.

 - Wireless headphones – Whether for music, books on tape, or movies, a nice pair of wireless headphones can take the cord-tangle-fiasco out of enjoying preferred audio.
 Most use an infrared (IR) signal or Bluetooth wireless technology, so do some investigating on your loved ones’ current technology to ensure compatibility.